 Overview

-The GIS Lab in the School of Earth, Environment & Society will celebrate GIS Day on Wednesday November 15, 2023.
+The GIS Lab in the School of Earth, Environment & Society will celebrate GIS Day on Thursday, November 21st 2024.
 Researchers across several departments at McMaster University have shown innovative application of technology, data collection, geospatial information visualization, and thought leadership through geographic information systems.

 Over 20 years ago, consumer advocate Ralph Nader presented an idea to Esri founder and president Jack Dangermond: dedicate one day to show how geographic intelligence touches everyone.
 That led to the establishment of GIS Day, which was first observed in 1999.
 The explosion of geospatial technology since then has expanded that idea into a global event that demonstrates how far GIS extends into people’s lives, and a forum for users to showcase their unique GIS accomplishments.